 Airsoft Rifles are populary used in place of guns because of their versatility, accuracy, ease of operation and accessories.
-Though there are many rifles available in the market, the following are the best of the best, based on their popularity on various e-commerce sites.
+Though there are many rifles available in the market, the following are the best airsoft rifles, based on their popularity on various e-commerce sites.

-- 5 5.
-Marines Airsoft SR01 Spring Powered Rifle by Crosman
+- 5. Crosman Marines Airsoft SR01 Spring Rifle

 With the look and feel of a real rifle, BBTac BT-M82 is an airsoft electric rifle with many great features.
 It comes fully loaded, so that you can start playing right away and also comes with many accessories like a flashlight, red dot target marker etc.

 2. BBTac M4 M16 Replica Airsoft Gun M83 A2 Rifle

 BBTac’s M83 A2 Electric Rifle is similar to BBTac’s BT-M82 but with a few design and feature changes.
 It’s ergonomic design and easy grip makes it different from its predecessor.
 You will also get this at a cheaper price, without any compromise on either its features or accessories.